-Bessma Momani is a senior fellow, joining CIGI in 2004.
-She has a Ph.D. in political science with a focus on international political economy and is full professor at the University of Waterloo.
-She is a nonresident senior fellow at the Arab Gulf States Institute in Washington, DC, and a Fulbright Scholar.
+CIGI Senior Fellow Bessma Momani has a Ph.D. in political science with a focus on international political economy and is full professor and interim assistant vice-president of international relations at the University of Waterloo.
+She is a non-resident senior fellow at the Arab Gulf States Institute in Washington, DC, and a Fulbright Scholar.
 She was a 2015 fellow of the Pierre Elliott Trudeau Foundation and also previously served as a non-resident senior fellow at the Brookings Institution in Washington, DC, and as a non-resident fellow at the Stimson Center, and was a visiting scholar at Georgetown University’s Mortara Center.

 Bessma currently sits on the board of the Pierre Elliott Trudeau Foundation and the University of Waterloo’s Cybersecurity and Privacy Institute.
 She is also an adviser to the National Security Transparency Advisory Group at Public Safety Canada.

 Bessma has received a number of awards and prizes for her research and work.
 She has been awarded multiple Insight Development Grants, Insight Grants and Connection Grants funded by Canada’s Social Sciences and Humanities Research Council.
 She is currently the leader of a three-year-funded Department of National Defence network called the Defence and Security Foresight Group tasked with providing policy-relevant advice to the Department of National Defence.

 In recent years, Bessma spearheaded the Pluralism Project with Trudeau Mentor Jillian Stirk, which explored the link between diversity and economic prosperity and the role of globally connected citizens.
 This has led to a multi-million-dollar funding grant from Immigration, Refugees and Citizenship Canada on a pilot project bringing visible minority women into the Canadian economy.